Apply

 • Assist in collecting, checking, recording and analyzing related data, as directed

-• Maintain cleanliness and organization of school-based learning environments and NCCP designated spaces
+• Maintain cleanliness and organization of company spaces and school-based learning environments

-• Work with NCCP team to implement, coordinate and/or manage non-NCCP programs, projects and events
+• Work with senior leaders to coordinate and/or manage programs, projects and events, as directed

 • Provide administrative support for NCCP in-school and after school programs, projects and events